• Feb 4, 2025

 WCM

 Next came web experience management (WEM).
-Content was now filtering through to more than just websites, which required a new way to manage these experiences.
+Content started to live on more than just websites, and therefore required a new way to manage these experiences.
 New channels began to emerge, such as mobile phones and tablets, plus the rise of the internet of things (IoT).

 With these changes, companies could not only deliver content across multiple channels; they could improve collaboration between departments.